msGenDev/pys3file/README.md

 interest is held in the S3 bucket, and _RECIPIENT_ is the GnuPG recipient.
 The recipient is used to select from your GnuPG keyring the public key with which to encrypt the file of interest.

-Run am.sh with no arguments:
+Run _am.sh_ with no arguments:

     am.sh

 This results in the encrypted file being fetched from S3, decrypted with GnuPG, opened [read-only in vi](http://vimdoc.sourceforge.net/htmldoc/starting.html#-R), followed by re-encrypting the possibly modified file and putting it back to S3.
-All temporary files are named on the fly using _mktemp_ and are removed after the session using _rm -P ..._, where _-P_ overwrites the file data before the file is unlinked.
+The downloaded and decrypted files are named on the fly using [mktemp](http://unixhelp.ed.ac.uk/CGI/man-cgi?mktemp) and are removed after the session using _rm -P ..._, where _-P_ overwrites the file data before the file is unlinked.
 During encryption, GnuPG will prompt you for your passphrase when it needs it.